 If we accept the possibility of using a price floor as a reference for a set or subset of NFTs, the next logical step is to obtain a market capitalization - as the result of multiplying said price by the total supply.
-Given that that the price we use as input is the price floor, we decided to call this specific type of marketcap Floor Cap.
+Given that the price we use as input is the price floor, we can consider this specific type of market cap a Floor Cap.

 We, the NFT Price Floor team, are a bunch of anon enthusiasts of the digital collectibles, crypto art, gaming and metaverses.
 We believe that NFTs have enormous potential to empower participants of the new Creators Economy, and revolutionize the distribution and monetization of all types of digital content.

 It's our believe that having good metrics for the NFT markets is paramount, and since we were not satisfied with any of the existing options, we decided to create our own website 😊